 - Reduce thatch layer.

 - Irrigate deeply, but infrequently.
 This generally means one time per week with one inch of water.
-Always irrigate in the morning, which promotes quick drying of the foliage.
+Always irrigate in the early morning, which promotes quick drying of the foliage.

 - Avoid using post-emergent weed killers on the lawn while the disease is active.